APikielny/mannequinchallenge/README.md

 * `alias-free-torch` is someone else's repo implementing alias-free-gan
 * `logs` contains all logs from CS grid jobs.
 I have a document detailing the purpose of each job.
 In order for a job to output its log here, you must cd into logs before running the job
 *

+## Misc
+Google's model now outputs depth inversely of ours.
+This was not originally the case, so we must have changed something but we haven't been able to track it down.
+For comparison we just invert their depth.

+Overfitting can be very helpful to check if a model is working.
+We have several small training sets that can be used.
+Currently in `train_from_scratch.py`, the train and test list are set manually.
+There is an example of an overfit:

+`video_list = 'test_data/small_train_list_grid.txt'
+test_video_list = 'test_data/small_test_list_grid.txt'`

 ## End